dosh-project/dosh/README.md

 Building with Clang: it may be possible to use Clang instead of GCC, but this may not work everywhere.
 To build, run `export CC=clang CXX=clang++' before running `make'.

 On Windows:
-Dependencies: MSVC 2013 or later, CMake 2.8.6 or later, and Boost 1.55.
+Dependencies: Microsoft Visual Studio 2017, CMake 2.8.6 (or later), and Boost 1.55 (or later).
 You may download them from: http://www.microsoft.com/ http://www.cmake.org/ http://www.boost.org/